pschlan/cron-job.org/README.md

 General notes
 -------------
-* We strongly recommend to build CURL using the c-ares resolver.
+* We strongly recommend to build curl using the c-ares resolver.
 Otherwise every request might spawn its own thread for DNS resolving and your machine will run out of resources *very* soon.
 * Before running chronos, ensure that the limit of open files/sockets is not set too low.
 You might want to run `ulimit -n 65536` or similar first.
 * If data integrity is not important for you, we highly recommend to set `innodb_flush_log_at_trx_commit=0` and `innodb_flush_method=O_DIRECT` in your MySQL config for best performance.
 Otherwise the update thread (which is responsible for storing the job resuls) might lag behind the actual job executions quite soon.
 * Parts of the source are quite old and from early stages of the project and might require a refactoring sooner or later.